mstocco/mariostoc.co/content/traininglog/20210411-ironman2021-20weeksout.md

 <!---->
 ![Humpback Road](/assets/jpg/forest-20210417.jpeg)<em><sup>Humpback Road, Mount Wells Regional Park</sup></em>

 I made my way through _Langford_ and eventually on to the shoulder of _Highway 14_.
-I turned off the highway on to _Kangaroo Road_; the southern half of _Kangaroo_ being downhill was an absolute blast to ride on a road bike.
+I turned off the highway on to _Kangaroo Road_; the southern half of _Kangaroo_ being downhill and an **absolute blast** to ride on a road bike.
 At that point, I was feeling good at that point and probably pushing on the pedals harder than I should have.

-I rode to the end of _William Head Road_ to get [this week's photo](javascript:flkty.select(2);).
-At that point, I had 1:30:00 on the clock and a decision on where to go for the next 90 minutes of saddle time.
-After that brief stop, I noticed my legs stiffened back up as I started pedalling back towards _Metchosin_.
+Before leaving _Metchosin_, I rode west to the end of _William Head Road_ to capture [this week's photo](javascript:flkty.select(2);) and a brief stop.
+I had 1:30:00 on the clock and a decision on where to go for the next 90 minutes of saddle time.
+As I started to pedal and make my way east, I noticed my legs had stiffened up again; like the start of a new ride.

 <!---->
 ![Ride Map](/assets/jpg/ridemap-20210417.jpeg)

-Caught a group of 3 riders on the _E&N Rail Trail_.
-I was ever so slightly carrying a bit more speed than the group.
+Back in _View Royal_, I caught a group of 3 riders on the _E&N Rail Trail_.
+I was ever so slightly carrying a bit more speed than they were.
+Once it was safe, I put a little torque on the crank to ride passed.
+Unexpectedly, I found myself now the lead out for a group of now 4 riders.
+Nice group; they were intending on following the _E&N Trail_ to _Downtown_ but they ended up following me through an extended tour of _Esquimalt_.
+This was near the end of my ride; I was out of sugar, out of juice in the legs but they made the last bit of the ride fun for me as I hope I did for them.